 - Six Decks: -0.02%

 - Five Decks: -0.03%

 - Four Decks: -0.06%

 Changing How the Dealer Plays

-One of the biggest rules variations between various casino blackjack games is whether the dealer stands on all 17s, or hits on soft 17s.
-The standard rule of hitting on all 17s is actually better for the player; if the dealer hits on soft 17, the house advantage is increased by 0.22%.
+One of the biggest rules variations between various casino blackjack games is whether the dealer stands on all 17s, or hits on soft 17s (an Ace with another card or cards that total up to 17).
+The common rule of standing on all 17s is actually better for the player.

-However, in most cases, casinos are more likely to eliminate player options rather than give the players a helping hand.
-Here are some rule changes that limit what the player can do, and their associated increases in the house edge.
+However, in most cases, casinos are more likely to eliminate player options rather than give players a helping hand.
+Here are some rule changes that limit what the player can do, and their associated increases in the house advantage.

 - Players can only split to three hands: +0.01%

 - Players can only split to two hands: +0.10%

 - Players may double down only on 9, 10 or 11: +0.09%